cespare/goclj/README.md

 Consolidate `:require` and `:use` blocks inside ns declarations, rewriting them using `:require` if possible.

+### remove-unused-requires

+Use simple heuristics to remove some probably-unused :require statements:

+    [foo :as x] ; if there is no x/y in the ns, this is removed [foo :refer [x]] ; if x does not appear in the ns, this is removed

 ## Cljfmt configuration

 You can optionally use a config file at `$HOME/.cljfmt` (override with `-c`).